Should You Be Running Your Air Conditioner All Day?

 Yes, you can.

 Although air conditioners sometimes cause power outages, especially during hot summers, it is entirely safe to run your AC the whole day, 24/7.
 The power outages result from too many people running their air conditioning systems at high power at the same time.
-This can cause your ac (most especially an older unit that consumes more power than more efficient systems) to trip the circuit breaker, causing a power out.
+This can cause your AC (most especially an older unit that consumes more power than more efficient systems) to trip the circuit breaker, causing a power out.

 Air conditioners are designed with the capacity to cool your room constantly or maintain a set temperature day and night without breaking down.
-So, if you want a comfortable temperature in your house and aren’t bothered by electricity bills, set your ac to “on” mode.
+So, if you want a comfortable temperature in your house and aren’t bothered by electricity bills, set your AC to “on” mode.
 And you will enjoy cool blasts of air indoors all day without worrying about causing any issues in your home.

 How does the AC run all day without breaking down?